Covington Catholic High School Teen Shrugs Off Blackface Video, Tells Fox News It’s ‘Showing School Spirit’

-After the parents of a Covington Catholic High School teen hired a Republican public relations firm founded by a former adviser to Senate Majority Leader Mitch McConnell, as Inquisitr reported, Covington teens appeared Wednesday in nationally televised interviews, attempting to defend a viral video showing them surrounding and taunting a Native American demonstrator in Washington D.C. on Friday.
+After the parents of a Covington Catholic High School teen hired a Republican public relations firm founded by a former adviser to Senate Majority Leader Mitch McConnell, as Inquisitr reported, Covington teens appeared Wednesday in nationally televised interviews, attempting to defend a viral video reportedly showing them surrounding and taunting a Native American demonstrator in Washington, D.C., on Friday.

 But in one interview, conducted by Fox & Friends anchor Steve Doocy, another Covington student, Sam Schroder, was asked to explain a different, earlier video that appeared to show boys from the school engaged in racist behavior.
 The video has since been deleted from YouTube, but according to a New York Daily News account — as well as still images from the video that remain online — its shows Covington boys taunting an African-American student basketball player from another school.